Ircama/osm-carto-tutorials/pages/how-to-contribute.md

 ---
 layout: default
-title: How to contribute to this site with new documents
+title: How to contribute to this site for documents
 comments: true
 permalink: /how-to-contribute/
 ---